ptgamr/ember-kinto/README.md

 ### store.sync(modelName)

-Will trigger Kinto `collection.sync()`, the result of the sync will then be updated back to Ember Data store.
+Will trigger Kinto `collection.sync()`, the [result of the sync](https://kintojs.readthedocs.io/en/latest/api/#the-synchronization-result-object) will then be updated back to Ember Data store.

 [More detail on how Kinto.sync() works](https://kintojs.readthedocs.io/en/latest/api/#fetching-and-publishing-changes)

 ### store.applyChanges(modelName, action, data)

-Should be use when receiving update from Websocket (Pusher or your own websocket), the changes will be apply to IndexDB first, then propagate back to Ember Data store
+Should be use when receiving update from Websocket (Pusher or your own websocket), the changes will be applied to IndexDB first, then propagated back to Ember Data store

 ## Contribute